bhassan6621/qcfirst/README.md

 ## Contributors
 * Bibi Hassan & Navsangeet Kaur
 * We both splitted the pages in half.
 We came togther before the day of the due date of the deliverables and helped each other out, and also discusses the changes and updates that are needed and evalutae each others work.
 * Bibi Hassan: Created the homepage, student homepage, and student search page.
 Did the CSS styling for those pages.
-For the backend deliverable 1, deployed the website, and fixed the media queries to make the tables repsonsive.
+For the backend deliverable 1, deployed the website, and fixed the media queries to make the tables repsonsive, turned html files to ejs, and worked on displaying errors in ejs from the backend.
+For whole final project, worked on backend for professor side such as addded classes to the database and added roster where students who are enrolled in tahts pecific class are shown.
+For student side such as show the table after a search and put the enrolled courses in the user courses array and after enrolling show the courses on student homepage table.
 * Navsangeet kaur: Created log in pages for both professor and student, sign up page, professor homepage and add course page.
 Did the CSS styling for those pages.
 For backend deliverable 1, created the sign up, log in's post methods, and session using mongodb atlas database.
+For whole final project, worked on putting teh added classes by professor to the coures array in user model and then display the courses on the professor homepage, also worked on deleteing the course from teh database and the table when professor clicks the delete button.
+Also created admin user type, and it's separate log in page and created admin page where the user can see all the collections that are stored in the database.

 ## Features
  * Responsive Design for mobile, tablet, and desktop